 Pop in Some Safety Eyes

-I carry four sizes of safety eyes and three work well for these bears.
+I carry several sizes of safety eyes and three work well for these bears.

 There are more eye options too. . .